Airlines suspend Middle East flights

 LUFTHANSA GROUP

-Lufthansa said that it had suspended all flights to and from Tel Aviv until and including July 31 and to and from Tehran until August 17.
-Flights to and from Amman are cancelled until and including July 11.
+Lufthansa said that it had suspended all flights to and from Tel Aviv until and including July 31 and to and from Tehran until August 31.

 PEGASUS